Achieve your full potential thanks to Saxion’s modern learning facilities

 In the study guide you will find more information about the details of the programme.

-In the third year of the programme, you have the opportunity to apply your theoretical knowledge in practice in an international environment during your internship.
+In the third year of the programme, you have the opportunity to apply your theoretical knowledge into practice in an international environment during your internship.
 This practical focus continues in your fourth year in the shape of your graduation research project.
-You spend both of these half-year periods in a country other than your home country.
+You may spend both of these half-year periods in a country other than your home country.

 Saxion offers help in finding internships and graduation placements through its network of partners including banks, governments, accountants and multinationals.

 As an international student at Saxion, you do not have to do it all by yourself.
 A Study Career Counsellor will help you to settle in and find your way around, both within our School and in the Netherlands.
 He or she will also monitor your progress throughout your studies to help you stay on track and will help you to explore your future career prospects as you approach graduation.
 Furthermore, you receive support in your project-group work and during your internship, in terms of both content and the process with a personal touch.

 Please download our study guide for details about the course programme!

 It is recommended that you have studied subjects such as Economics and Mathematics and it is required to score a minimum of TOEFL 550, IELTS 6 or similar English language qualification.
 Beside these, there are general entry requirements.
 Click on the link to check the general entry requirements.